shafikkhan1107/namaspets/README.md

 # Namaspets

-Namaspets is a PHP-based e-commerce platform designed to help you manage and grow your online pet store.
+Namaspets is a PHP-based e-commerce platform designed to help you manage and grow your online store.
 It provides a range of features to streamline your business operations, from product management to customer interactions.

 ## Features